AdiTheRipper/4A-prac/README.md

 # 4A-prac

-access deployed site here:- https://aditheripper.github.io/4A-prac/
+access deployed site by clicking [here](https://aditheripper.github.io/4A-prac/)

 * use above given codes as input and attach your own outputs.